dbayardAWS/kinesis-labs/immersionDay/Lab3analyticsSQL/README.md

 ![screenshot](images/Picture13.png)

+To review what we've done so far, we have defined two Streams and two Pumps.
+A Stream is like an in-memory table.
+A Pump is like a continuous query that is used to populate our stream.

+Our first stream is called "cleaned_trips" which is populated by our "clean_pump" pump which selects only those records of the type='trip' that have valid longitude and latitudes.

+Our second stream is called "trip_statistics" which is populated by our "statistics_pump" pump.
+The "statistics_pump" pump calculates summary statistics for every 2 second interval.

 ### 13. Extend the existing program by append the following code to the bottom of the existing SQL.

 ```